stuartcw/python-notes/sys.md

  * [path](sys/demo-sys.py) -- module search path; path[0] is the script directory, else an empty string.
  * [modules](sys/demo-sys.py) -- dictionary of loaded modules

  * displayhook -- called to show results in an interactive session.
-Probably only usual when writing a debugger.
+Probably only useful when writing a debugger.
  * excepthook -- called to handle any uncaught exception other than SystemExit

 To customize printing in an interactive session or to install a custom top-level exception handler, assign other functions to replace these.